 Blockchain technology also aims to revolutionize intermediary banking operations such as bank-to-bank payments, cross-border payments, processes involving KYC, loans and money lending, and so on.
 The security aspect of it is aimed at reducing fraudulent activities from personal accounts, such as unauthorized use of credit or debit cards, detection of unusual activities within accounts, and the ability to transparently see transactions between accounts within the public general ledger.

-Artificial Intelligence, coupled with Machine Learning (MI), helps banks to run under proper regulatory compliance.
+Artificial Intelligence development companies help banks to run under proper regulatory compliance.
 An AI-based digital infrastructure is used widely in fraud detection and indicates suspicious activity, thus enhancing security against hackers.
 This aspect of digitization aims to work in close collaboration with the aforementioned blockchain technology.
 Consider, for instance, a transaction between person X and Y. This transaction will be recorded in the decentralized ledger using the encrypted account numbers of both X and Y. Furthermore, when implemented alongside blockchain technology, it will be easier to detect both when the transaction was made as well as at what frequency any transaction was made between the two accounts.
 Using Machine Learning to teach an AI system to locate these discrepancies can easily weed out fraudulent or uncharacteristic activity to provide reasonable doubt for suspicion, if not red-handed evidence of fraud.

 This is a more mainstream utility of digital transformation in banking where powerful insights and analytics derived from computer processes (such as big data) can facilitate customer service.
 It is possible, and often more beneficial, to incorporate a solid technical framework to help gauge customer preferences, unveil common patterns, and deduce reliability, and so on.